-These super easy, 4-ingredient (5 if you add honey!) apricot bliss balls are the perfect quick breakfast or snack on the go.
+These super easy, 4-ingredient (5 if you add honey!) apricot balls are the perfect quick breakfast or snack on the go.
 They have a tangy and slightly sweet flavor that adults and kids will both love.
 And, you can make them ahead of time and keep them in the fridge or freezer!

 I tried out one with oatmeal as an ingredient, and that did not go over well with my toddler. ("Mommy, there's a bad piece in here.")
-So, I came up with this recipe that is just dried fruit, nuts, and a bit of orange juice and zest for flavor.
-And, I think the flavor combo appeals to adults too - the apricot is slightly tangy, the dates add sweetness, and the orange zest adds an aromatic freshness.
+So, I came up with this grain-free apricot balls recipe that is just dried fruit, nuts, and a bit of orange juice and zest for flavor.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through the link, it won’t cost you more but I may earn a small commission.
 I only recommend products that I personally use and love!